zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 * Prefer deleted functions to private undefined ones
 * Any function may be deleted, including non-member functions and template instantiations

-### Declare overriding functions override
+### Item 12: declare overriding functions `override`

-Override has nothing to do with overload.
+`override` has nothing to do with overload.
-Override made it possible to invoke a derived class function through a base class interface.
+`override` made it possible to invoke a derived class function through a base class interface.

-For override to occur
+For `override` to occur
-* Base class function must be virtual
+* Base class function must be `virtual`
-* Base and derived function names must be identical (except in destructor)
+* Base and derived function names must be identical (except in dtor)
 * Parameter types must be identical
 * constness of the base and derived functions must be identical
 * return types and exception sepcifications must be compatible